philipmjohnson/ics491f18/index.md

 You will be able to work alone or in groups for this class.
 There will be weekly meetings to discuss issues and coordinate tasks, but there will be no lectures; you will learn via doing.

+Your grade will be based upon attendance at weekly meetings and demonstrated ability by the end of the semester to build desktop applications using Electron via code review and in-class presentations.
+There will be no exams.

 If you have any questions, please contact Philip Johnson (johnson@hawaii.edu).
 If you decide to sign up, please let him know.
 We will use Doodle to find a time where everyone can meet.